-Home equity is how much of your property you own at a given time: current market value minus what you owe on your mortgage.
+“What does home equity mean?”
+Home equity refers to how much of your property you own at a given time: current market value minus what you owe on your mortgage.
 But oftentimes, equity becomes locked up and unused until a seller hands over the keys to their property and closes the sale to an investor.

 That said, there are multiple ways to unlock and use your home equity without selling your home or investment property.

 Over time, your equity grows—often more quickly than you realize.
 You’ll gain equity through:

 - Your initial down payment

 - Paying down principal via monthly mortgage payments

 - Appreciation as home or investment property market value increases based on real estate market changes